The Dress-Code Drama: Creative Costume Ideas for Mystery Events

 1. The 1920s: Feathers, Fringes, and Fedoras

 You can’t go wrong with Speakeasy style.
 For women, flapper dresses and headbands are easy to find.
 For men, a sharp suit with a pocket watch or a suspender set does the trick.
-Don’t forget the plastic cigars and flasks!
+Don’t forget the plastic cigars, faux pearl necklaces, and flasks!
+If you're struggling to visualize the era, VintageDancer is a great resource for historical fashion accuracy.

 2. Modern Chic: Sleek and Suspicious

 For a contemporary mystery, think high-fashion with a dark twist.
-All-black outfits, dark sunglasses, and sleek accessories.
+All-black outfits, dark sunglasses, sleek accessories, and maybe a subtle leather jacket.
 It’s about looking like you have something to hide.
+Prop accessories like a faux-diamond ring, an earpiece, or a mysterious briefcase can elevate a normal suit into a character.

 The Host Kit